shivamdixit/shivamdixit.github.io/_posts/2016-09-03-how-ls-caused-production-downtime.md

 Though the issue was resolved, it made us thinking---who truncated the contents of `index.php` file?
 Is it the buggy deployment script?
 Or someone compromised our servers?
 Or it was a _paranormal_ activity?

 Thankfully, the answer is none of the above.
-Let's go back to our `ls -lah` command output:
+Let's go back to our `ls -lah` command output which our Ops Engineer ran:

 ![Output]({{ site.url }}/images/ls-post/output.png)